evanx/mpush-redis/README.md

 ```
 where the `type` indicates the incoming message itself was a number, i.e. `12345.`

-This enables the downstream subscriber service which processes this message, to lookup its `id` in order to push it into `:done.` Otherwise it will be counted as a timeout i.e. in the `:metrics:timeout` hashes:
+This enables the downstream subscriber service which processes this message, to lookup its `id` in order to push it into `:message:done.` Otherwise it will be counted as a timeout i.e. in the `:metrics:timeout` hashes:

 ```
 redis-cli -n 1 hgetall demo:mpush:metrics:timeout